kh-19/ECS129Project/README.md

 # ECS129Project
 Project for ECS129, Winter 2022 @ UC Davis

+All files can be found in the files_folder folder - the folder can be downloaded so that all input and program files are in the same location.

 dna.txt is the .txt file that contains the DNA sequence being tested for this project:

 5’ TCAATGTAACGCGCTACCCGGAGCTCTGGGCCCAAATTTCATCCACT 3’

 genes.py is the python program written for the project.